mattrglobal/oidc-client-bound-assertions-spec/spec.md

 : A role an entity performs by holding credentials and presenting them to RPs on behalf of the consenting End-User (subject of the credentials).
 A Credential Holder serves the role of an OP (when presenting credentials to RPs) and an RP (when receiving credentials from Credential Issuers).

 Credential Issuer (CI)
 : A role an entity performs by asserting claims about one or more subjects, creating a credential from these claims (cryptographically binding them to the holder), and transmitting the credential to the Credential Holder.
-A Credential Issuer is an OP that has been extended in order to also issue credentials.
+A Credential Issuer is an OP that has been extended to also issue credentials.

 Credential Subject (CS)
 : An entity about which claims are made.
 Example subjects include human beings, animals, and things.
-In many cases the Credential Holder of a credential is the subject, but in certain cases it is not.
+In many cases, the Credential Holder of a credential is the subject, but in certain cases, it is not.
 For example, a parent (the Credential Holder) might hold the credentials of a child (the subject), or a pet owner (the Credential Holder) might hold the credentials of their pet (the subject).
 Most commonly the subject will be the End-User.

 Credential Verifier (CV)
 : A role an entity performs by receiving one or more credentials for processing.
 A verifier is an RP that has been extended to receive and process credentials.

 ## Overview

-This specification extends the OpenID Connect protocol for the purposes of credential issuance.
-Whereby credential issuance refers to a protocol where a Credential Holder (acting as an RP) makes a request to a Credential Issuer (acting as an OP) to have a credential issued to it so that it may at a later stage then present this credential at the consent of the end user to Credential Verifiers (RPs).
+This specification extends the OpenID Connect protocol for credential issuance.
+Whereby credential issuance refers to a protocol where a Credential Holder (acting as an RP) makes a request to a Credential Issuer (acting as an OP) to have a credential issued to it so that it may at a later stage then present this credential at the consent of the End-User to Credential Verifiers (RPs).
 The steps in the credential issuance protocol are as follows:

 1. The Credential Holder (acting as an RP) sends a Credential Request to the Credential Issuer (acting as an OP).
 2. The Credential Issuer authenticates the End-User and obtains authorization.